gitzain/backpack/README.md

 # BackPack
 Secure Your Data, Lighten Your Load.
-BackPack backs up your data, using incremental backups to only store what's changed, saving space while ensuring you have a complete history of your files in case of emergencies.
+BackPack backs up your data, using incremental backups to only store what's changed, saving space while ensuring you have a complete history of your files.

 ## Table of content